-- Breast pathology: General Non-carcinoma pathology Breast proliferative disease Breast cancer General Macroscopic and microscopic types Screening methods Prognostic factors Morphological Immunohistochemical Ploidy. - Pathology of the mediastinum, with particular regard to the thymic one. - Pathology of the digestive system: Pathology of the esophagus Non-neoplastic pathology of the stomach Gastrointestinal polyps Tumors of the stomach Non-neoplastic pathology of the intestine with particular regard to inflammatory bowel diseases Intestinal tumors Histopathological diagnostic parameters of the liver Acute and chronic hepatitis Cholestatic pathology and alcoholic liver disease Cirrhosis and hepatic carcinoma Pathology of the transplanted liver Pathology of the gallbladder and extra-hepatic biliary tract Non-neoplastic pathology of the pancreas Pancreatic tumors Amyloidosis. - Pathology of the uropoietic system and pathology of the female and male genital tract: Nephrotic syndrome Nephritic syndrome Main primary and secondary glomerulopathies Pyelonephritis Nephroangiosclerosis Tumors of the kidney and excretory tracts (ureter and bladder) Renal tuberculosis Pathology of the prostate: Inflammatory pathology Benign neoplastic pathology Malignant neoplastic pathology Prostate carcinoma Morphology Prognostic factors Ovarian pathology: Non-neoplastic ovarian pathology Neoplastic ovarian pathology Benign neoplasm Malignant neoplasm Borderline tumors; Pathology of the uterine body: Pathology of the myometrium Pathology of the endometrium Pathology of the uterine cervix; Pathology of the testis: Non-neoplastic pathology Neoplastic pathology (classification). - Pathology of the central nervous system: Hypertension Vascular diseases Trauma Inflammation & infections Degenerative diseases Neoplasms. - Hematopathology: T lymphocyte ontogenesis B lymphocyte ontogenesis Morphofunction of peripheral lymphoid organs Secondary follicle and germinal center in the immune response Lymphadenitis and splenomegaly Osteomedullary biopsy and chronic myeloproliferative neoplasms B-cell non-Hodgkin's lymphomas Hodgkin's lymphomas T-cell non-Hodgkin's lymphomas. - Skin and soft tissue pathology: Nevi Melanomas Basal- and squamous-cell carcinomas; major soft tissue tumors. - Endocrine pathology: Pathology of the adenohypophysis: Pituitary adenomas Lymphocytic adenohypophysitis Rathke's cyst Craniopharyngioma.
-Pathology of the adrenal gland: malformations, vascular pathology, inflammatory / infectious pathology.
-Adrenocortical disorders: Congenital hyperfunction Primary hyperfunction Macronodular hyperplasia Myelolipoma Adenomas Carcinomas Secondary hyperfunction Hypofunction Neoplastic pathology of the adrenal medulla: pheochromocytoma, neuroblastoma.
-Thyroid pathology: Malformations Goiter Tumors Thyroiditis.
+- Pathology of the mediastinum, with regard to the thymic one. - Pathology of the digestive system: Elements and methodology of histocytological diagnostics.
+Pathology of the esophagus Non-neoplastic pathology of the stomach Gastrointestinal polyps Tumors of the stomach Non-neoplastic pathology of the intestine with particular regard to inflammatory bowel diseases Intestinal tumors Histopathological diagnostic parameters of the liver Acute and chronic hepatitis Pathology cholestatic and alcoholic liver disease Cirrhosis and hepatic carcinoma Pathology of the transplanted liver Pathology of the gallbladder and extra-hepatic biliary tract Non-neoplastic pathology of the pancreas Pancreatic tumors Amyloidosis. - Pathology of the uropoietic system and pathology of the female and male genital tract: Nephrotic syndrome Nephritic syndrome Main primary and secondary glomerulopathies Pyelonephritis Nephroangiosclerosis Tumors of the kidney and excretory tracts (ureter and bladder) Renal tuberculosis Pathology of the prostate: Inflammatory pathology Benign neoplastic pathology Malignant neoplastic pathology Prostate carcinoma Morphology Prognostic factors Pathology of the testis: Pathology of the vulva; Non-neoplastic pathology Neoplastic pathology (classification). - Topics of Hematopathology: T lymphocyte ontogenesis B lymphocyte ontogenesis - Morphofunction of peripheral lymphoid organs Secondary follicle and germinal center in the immune response Lymphadenitis and splenomegaly Osteomedullary biopsy and chronic myeloproliferative neoplasms B-cell non-Hodgkin's lymphomas Hodgkin's lymphoma T-cell non-Hodgkin's lymphomas.

-COURSE STRUCTURE
+TEACHING METHOD / COURSE STRUCTURE

-The course is divided into two complementary parts (Pathological Anatomy 1 and Pathological Anatomy 2) in two consecutive academic semesters (1st and 2nd semester of the 3rd year).
+The course is divided into two complementary parts (Pathological Anatomy 1 and Pathological Anatomy 2) in two consecutive academic semesters